Biden and Harris condemn recent attacks on Jewish community in US and abroad - KESQ

 Harris added later: “The surge in anti-Semitic attacks against the Jewish community in the U.S. and around the world is despicable—it must be called out, condemned, and stopped.
 As a country, we must stand united against hate of any kind.”

-Authorities are investigating assaults on Jewish people in New York and Los Angeles that have taken place amid days of violence between Israel and Hamas militants in Gaza that left hundreds of people dead, most of them Palestinians.
+The attacks appear to be inspired by the latest round of violence in the Middle East between Israel and Palestinian militant group Hamas, with the perpetrators in one incident in Los Angeles being identified as pro-Palestinian men.
+They have added to a climate of fear in the Jewish community that has been exacerbated by conspiracies propagated by politicians in the US, said Jonathan Greenblatt, CEO and national director of the Anti-Defamation League.

+“We’ve seen a series of acts of vandalism and harassment, and the abuse online … has been staggering,” Greenblatt said Sunday on CNN’s “Newsroom.”
+“And so when you see wild conspiracy theories about the Jewish people or the Jewish state, we shouldn’t be surprised where there are real world consequences when Jewish people get harmed and hurt.”

+Police departments in two of America’s largest cities are investigating anti-Semitic incidents that took place over the last week and are bracing for more.
 The New York Police Department is stepping up its presence in New York City’s Jewish communities following two anti-Semitic incidents in Brooklyn’s Borough Park neighborhood on Saturday evening, Mayor Bill de Blasio said Sunday afternoon.
+And in California, the Los Angeles Police Department is investigating an altercation last week near Hollywood in which witnesses said Jewish people dining at a restaurant were targeted by a group of pro-Palestinian men driving past in vehicles.
+The LAPD is treating the incident as a possible hate crime.

-On Saturday, two teenagers aged 18 and 17 were approached by two men who “demanded that the victims repeat anti-Jewish statements,” according to an NYPD statement.
+Two teenagers aged 18 and 17 were approached in New York by two men who “demanded that the victims repeat anti-Jewish statements,” according to an NYPD statement.
 When the victims refused, one of the men put the 17-year-old in a “rear chokehold,” the department said, adding that one attacker also chased the victims while “brandishing a baseball bat” as they ran away.
 The alleged attackers fled in a blue Toyota Camry, according to police.

 Within the same hour that evening, three male occupants of a blue Toyota Camry began “to yell anti-Jewish statements” toward four male victims in front of a nearby synagogue, the NYPD said in another statement.

-Note: CLARIFICATION: This story has been updated to specify the show on which Rep. Marjorie Taylor Greene made her comments about mask mandates.